Help for Individuals, Shelters, and Rescues

-Internet advertising is usually done by certified shelters or rescue groups.
-Often they will provide “courtesy” listings of dogs that are not in their guardianship.
+In addition to posting the dog on adoptapet or a similar internet venue, rescue groups will sometimes provide “courtesy” listings of dogs that are not in their guardianship.
 Check this list of rescues and sanctuaries to find one that is in your geographical area and that offers this service.
 Also try shelters and other rescues.
 Other online advertising sites, such as Craig’s List, might not be a good option.
 There have been many dogs that have died, neglected and/or abused, as a result of being adopted via an advertising site that is not dedicated to dog rescue.

 Print advertising can be highly effective.
 Check the “Pets” ad pages in your local newspaper.
 Many papers have a special section for dog rescue.
 Community or church or supermarket bulletin boards are also places to post flyers about a dog in need of a home.

-If the dog you are trying to place is of a specific breed, and you have not been successful in finding a new home despite a genuine effort to advertise, etc., you should contact the appropriate breed rescue group.
+If the dog you are trying to place is a specific breed, and you have not been successful in finding a new home despite a genuine effort to advertise, etc., you should contact the appropriate breed rescue group.
 See the breed rescue page on this site.
 Also be sure to use a search engine for additional breed rescue contacts (use a search term such as “Pug Rescue.”)

 The srdogs.com site lists many shelters and rescue agencies that have indicated they are willing to help senior dogs find homes.
 Most of the shelters are “no kill,” but those that aren’t will do their best to help an older dog find a home.
 You can use this list to see which group might have room for a dog you are trying to rehome.